daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 #### Overview
 Vertex quantization is done using **uniform grid**, where each vertex gets snapped to it.
 Grid step is an option - it can be set to a value in range of 4 to 16, which means that grid step varies from `1 / pow(2, 4)` to `1 / pow(2, 16)`.
 Compression is done with this code: `round(x * pow(2, grid_precision))`, which returns us a signed integer representing grid step count (essentially, a compressed value).
 See the photos below for visualization of quantization process.

 Say, we have a grid with 0.001 step.
-Outlined range is redundant precision which should me compressed away.
+Outlined range is redundant precision which should me compressed away by *snapping to the grid*.
 On next photo, we have a 1D vertex laying at 6.39342:
 ![grid visualization, pre-compression vertex](https://i.ibb.co/fxLzNh0/Screenshot-11.png)

 After compression against a grid with 0.001 step, our vertex lays perfectly on 6.393, containing no excessive precision which requires additional bits for encoding: